Clearwater Speeding Ticket Lawyer

 No matter where you are, you’re likely trying to keep at least close to the speed limit.
 Everything seems to be going fine, too, until you see flashing lights in your rearview mirror.
 Now you’ve spent time you don’t have getting a ticket that might be more than you can pay.

 Unfortunately, that’s reality for many Clearwater residents, and if you don’t fight back, it can come back to haunt you.
-Pleading guilty for a speeding ticket might seem like a quick way to end your headache, but you might face consequences for pleading guilty in the future.
+Pleading guilty for a speeding ticket might seem like a quick way to end your headache, but you might face consequences, such as unmanageable insurance costs, for pleading guilty in the future.
 This means that your best choice is to fight back—but how?

 Fortunately, a Clearwater speeding ticket lawyer at Hersem Law can answer that.
 We understand what’s at stake when you’re given a speeding ticket, and we’ll fight to get your ticket dismissed.